 Students may also self-identify through the disability's coordinator at a later date.
-The Title 504 and Americans with Disabilities Act compliance officer at the College is Executive Director of the Academic Success Center Mr. Frank Wang, whose office is in Room L204 and can be reached at frank.wang@vaughn.edu.
+The Title 504 and Americans with Disabilities Act compliance officer at the College is Executive Director of the Academic Success Center Mr. Frank Wang, can be reached at frank.wang@vaughn.edu or the Vaughn Zoom Front Desk: 989-7485-1705.
+Federal Aviation Administration (FAA) testing is not controlled by Vaughn College.
+Applicants with disabilities should be aware that accommodation requests for FAA examinations may not be permitted.